A Simple and Approximately Optimal Mechanism for an Additive Buyer: Omitted Proofs from Section

 To see that $\Rev(D)\in \Omega(n\log n)$ consider the mechanism that sequentially visits the $\sqrt{n}$ buyers, allowing each to pick any set of $\sqrt{n}/2$ items that are still available, and pay $c(\sqrt{n}\log n)$ for some $c>0$ to be determined later.
-For each of the first $\sqrt{n}/4$ buyers, at least $7n/8$ items are remaining, and with very high probability the buyer has non-zero value for at least $\sqrt{n}/2$ of these items.
-This is because the expected number of such items is $7\sqrt{n}/8$, and the buyer has non-zero value for each item independently.
-Conditioned on having non-zero value for at least $\sqrt{n}/2$ items, Lemma~8 of~\cite{HartNisan12} shows that with probability at least $1/2$, the buyer is willing to pay $c\sqrt{n}\log n$ for some constant $c$.
-Specifically, they show that the expected value of a consumer whose value for $k$ items is sampled i.i.d. from Equal-Revenue distributions truncated at $M$ is $\Theta (k \log M)$, and that the variance of the consumer's value is $O(M)$.
-Plugging in our choices of $k$ and $M$, this means that the consumer's expected value for $\sqrt{n}/2$ items is $\Theta (\sqrt{n} \log n)$, and the variance is $O(n^{1/8})$.
-Meaning that with high probability, the consumer is willing to pay $\Omega(\sqrt{n} \log n)$.
-So the expected revenue from each of the first $\sqrt{n}/4$ buyers is at least $c\sqrt{n}\log n/2$, and therefore the total expected revenue from these buyers is $\Omega(n\log n)$.
+For each of the first $\sqrt{n}/4$ buyers, at least $7n/8$ items are remaining, and with probability $1-e^{-\Omega(\sqrt{n})}$, the buyer has non-zero value for at least $\sqrt{n}/2$ of these items.
+This follows directly from the multiplicative Chernoff bound (Appendix~\ref{sec:concentration} for statement), as the expected number of items for which the buyer has non-zero value is at least $7\sqrt{n}/8$, and the buyer has non-zero value for each item independently.
+Conditioned on having non-zero value for {each of} at least $\sqrt{n}/2$ remaining items, pick an arbitrary set of remaining items of size $\sqrt{n}/2$ for which the buyer has non-zero value and call it $S$.
+Then the buyer's value for each item is $S$ is drawn from $\er_{n^{1/8}}$, and therefore by Lemma~\ref{lem:er} her expected value for this set is at least $\sqrt{n}\ln(n)/16$ (plugging in $\ell = \sqrt{n}/2$ items and $k = n^{1/8}$ and dropping the $+\ell$ term).
+Moreover, the probability that her value for the set falls below $\sqrt{n}\ln(n)/32$ is at most $e^{-\Omega(n^{3/8})}$ (again, just plugging into Lemma~\ref{lem:er}).
+Therefore, if we set $c = 1/32$, then no matter what happens for the first $j-1$ buyers, buyer $j\leq \sqrt{n}/4$ will choose to purchase with probability at least $1/2$ (in fact, much closer to $1$ than this), just over the randomness in drawing $v^j$ from $D^j$.
+This means that our expected revenue from the first $\sqrt{n}/4$ buyers is at least $\sqrt{n}/4 \cdot 1/2 \cdot c \sqrt{n} \ln(n) = n \ln (n) / 256$.
+So $\Rev(D) \in \Omega(n\log n)$.